lebao3105/gnome-shell-3.78/README.md

 ## GNOME Shell 3.78
-This is my customized GNOME Shell 3.38 with GNOME 40 look!
+This is my customized GNOME Shell 3.38 with (a little bit) GNOME 40 look!

-This will keep the old GNOME's applications grid, but also have a nicer look.
+## Features
+* Customized application grid + dash
+* Circular on-screen keyboard
+* Transparent app folder (on application grid)

 ## Get and install
+**Critical**:Please note that this project can't be built on OS that have GNOME 4x preinstalled.
+Tested on Debian 11 with GNOME 3.38.5 (higher than this project)

 1.Clone this source (you can select another [color]) to your computer.<br>
 2.Open Terminal and type:<br>
   - Ubuntu, Debian, Linux Mint... (apt-based distributions)